ardentperf/cnpg-playground/lab/README.md

 # CloudNativePG Lab

-**One-shot script to set up a full virtual desktop for CloudNativePG training and experimentation.**

-## 🚀 What is it?

-This project provides a **post-install bootstrap script** that transforms a clean Ubuntu system into a fully functional **virtual desktop lab environment** for working with [CloudNativePG](https://cloudnative-pg.io/).
+The *CloudNativePG LAB* provides a **post-install bootstrap script** that transforms a clean Ubuntu server into a fully functional **virtual desktop lab environment** for working with [CloudNativePG](https://cloudnative-pg.io/).
+This is actually the CNPG playground, except with a tightly managed environment so that you don't need to figure out the two dozen reasons something doesn't work on "your laptop" when it works for everyone else.
+(Especially for our friends w windows laptops.)
+The LAB is a single consistent environment, always the same, super stable, not breaking over time.

-It sets up:

 - A graphical virtual desktop environment (accessible via RDP)
 - Kubernetes with a local cluster (with `kind`)